mochi-hpc-experiments/colza-experiments/cori/resizing/README.md

 # Static vs. Elastic resizing experiment

 This folder contains two experiments aimed to run on the Cori supercomputer.
-Each experiment will try to resize a staging area from 1 node all the way up to 127 nodes, one node at a time.
-The first experiment, _static_, will do so by deploying a staging area on N node, wait 30 seconds, then kill the staging area before redeploying it on N+1 nodes.
+Each experiment will resize a staging area from 1 node all the way up to 127 nodes, one node at a time.
+The first experiment, _static_, will do so by deploying a staging area on N node, wait 60 seconds, then kill the staging area before redeploying it on N+1 nodes.
 The second experiment, _elastic_, will scale the staging area by adding processes one at a time without shutting down the processes that are already running.